jamesdiacono/Replete/README.md

     -> "https://yum.my/noodles.js"

 ### capabilities.read(_locator_)
 The __read__ capability reads the contents of a file on disk.
-It is passed the _locator_ of the file, and returns a Promise which resolves to a Buffer.
+It is passed the _locator_ of the file, and returns a Promise that resolves to a Buffer.

 This function should deny access to sensitive files.
 Otherwise it may be possible for anybody with network access to the browser REPL to read arbitrary files off the disk.